 Google’s quest to bring users the content they really need never ends.
 And we’ve got good news for you: Google keeps getting better!
 Therefore, user search intent is going to be an even greater SEO factor than it is now.
 This translates to considering where your target users are on the customer funnel journey and using appropriate keywords.

 Optimize your content for users first and for search engines second.
 Give your existing content a good, scrutinizing look.
 If you think it doesn’t meet desired intent, try editing your content.
+Utilize tools like WebCEO’s SEO Content Assistant to ensure your content aligns well with user search intent and is optimized for both users and search engines.

 5. Update your old pages with fresh, up-to-date content